Writing a Nonfiction Book Proposal: Hiring a Book Proposal Coach vs. Hiring a Book Proposal Editor

 Tips for hiring a book proposal coach or a book proposal editor

-Always find an editor who is enthusiastic about your book and who understands what you’re trying to do and what it will take to get your book traditionally published and will be honest and constructive with you.
+Always find an editor who is enthusiastic about your book, who understands what you’re trying to do and what it will take to get your book traditionally published, and who will be honest and constructive with you.

 If you’re writing a nonfiction book, work with a pro who specializes in nonfiction books.

-When you talk with your prospective editor or coach (a phone call or Zoom is preferable to email only), agree on exactly is included and what isn’t, and get it in writing.
+When you talk with your prospective editor or coach (a phone call or Zoom is preferable to email only), agree on exactly what is included and what isn’t, and get it in writing.
 What are the deliverables?
 What won’t they do?
 Are one-on-one calls included?
-What is the agreed to time-frame?
-And get a firm estimate, in writing.
+What is the agreed-upon time frame?
+And get a firm estimate in writing.

 Book proposal coaching vs. book proposal editing, in sum

-Editing helps you improve your writing so it is more likely to move and impress agents and publishers.
+Editing helps you improve your writing, making it more likely to move and impress agents and publishers.
 After all, publishing professionals value excellent writing skills.

 Coaching helps you compile and create your book proposal, piece by piece, with templates to follow and one-on-one guidance.

-An author coach can also help you come up with a plan to pitch your book to agents and publishers—helping you identify who to target and how to do so.
+An author coach can also help you come up with a plan to pitch your book to agents and publishers, so you can identify who to target and how to do so.

 Let’s recap your options when it comes to your book proposal.